playloud679/STEOlabs_Modbus_Swissknife/README.md

 How this program works?
 ---

-The code is well documented and written to be easy to understand.
-For the diligent programmer with a Modbus specification in hand, it should be trivial to understand how the scanning engine and byte buffering logic work.

 The algorithms used for 32-bit decoding extract raw bytes from Modbus registers and map them in memory using `memcpy`, ensuring that the representation of floating-point numbers follows the IEEE 754 standard.

 Credits
 ---

-Modbus Swissknife was written by STEOlab during some free time and is released under the BSD three-clause license.
+Modbus Swissknife was written by STEOlab is released under the BSD three-clause license.